Jennifer Weiner: All Fall Down – Drug Abuse Doesn’t Discriminate

 THE ART of MANIPULATION

-Weiner chronicles the downward spiral of this woman’s addiction, which escalates to her purchasing pills online when her doctor refuses to refill the OxyContin prescription due to its highly addictive nature.
+Weiner chronicles the downward spiral of this woman’s drug abuse and addiction, which escalates to her purchasing pills online when her doctor refuses to refill the OxyContin prescription due to its highly addictive nature.

 “Addicts can be extremely manipulative,” says Rehabs.com.
-“If your intuition tells you that an addict is lying to you or playing with your emotions in order to get your help, you’re probably right.”
+“If your intuition tells you that an addict is lying to you or playing with your emotions to get your help, you’re probably right.”

 THE DISTORTED THINKING